-Duty of care.
-All truck companies and their employees have a duty of care, meaning an obligation to act in a reasonable manner to prevent accidents.
+- Duty of care.
+All trucking companies and their employees have a duty of care, meaning an obligation to act in a reasonable manner to prevent accidents.

 A preponderance of the evidence means enough clear and convincing evidence to establish that the defendant is more likely than not responsible for the collision.
 A truck accident attorney can help you prove negligence by collecting evidence, hiring experts to testify, and using other proven strategies to demonstrate fault.